20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 From stunning white-sand beaches to exotic local foods, welcoming locals, and breathtaking nature views; name it!
 It is no wonder the island of the Philippines has a lot to offer.
 The Philippine archipelago mainly showcases the 7,461 islands boasting its pristine beaches and virgin islands.
 Besides that, the country also brags about magnificent, hidden waterfalls that every traveler must visit!

-So here is the list of some of the must-see waterfalls in the Philippines.
+So here is a list of some of the must-see waterfalls in the Philippines.

 Kawasan Falls (Cebu Island)